How to choose the perfect engagement ring

 It used to be the case that colourless diamonds were seen as the most fashionable and sought after, especially since the less colour, the more expensive it is.
 However in recent years, colours such as pink, green and even chocolate have become more popular amongst brides to be – giving you more options to choose from.

-The safest bet is likely to be colourless, since this is what most people expect when they think of an engagement ring, however if you know that their favourite colour is green or pink then you may want to consider this unique option instead.
+The safest bet is likely to be colourless, since this is what most people expect when they think of an engagement ring, however if you know that their favourite colour is green or pink then you may want to consider this unique option instead such as sapphire engagement rings.

 What can I do if they don’t like the ring?